Northeast Fiddlers’ Convention June June 14 – 16, 2019

 WORKSHOPS • INSTRUMENT & BAND CONTESTS • FARM-TO-TABLE FOOD & DRINK • SPECIAL EXHIBITIONS • ROUND THE CLOCK PICKIN’ & SINGIN’

 The Northeast Fiddlers’ Convention is a family-friendly, traditionally-inspired old-time and bluegrass music gathering.
-Nestled in the secluded natural setting of a vast historic Shaker village, participants and appreciators of all levels are invited to jam, listen, compete, learn, pick, dance, and celebrate.
+Nestled in the secluded natural setting of a vast historic Shaker village, the convention invites participants and appreciators of all levels to jam, listen, compete, learn, pick, dance, and celebrate.
 Presented by Hancock Shaker Village and Oldtone Productions, this is a rich immersive weekend that preserves the rich old-time music culture on stage, in the barns, by the fields, and under the trees.
 The perfect weekend to escape daily life and let the music seep in.

 This year features the Down Hill Strugglers with John Cohen.
 Scroll down to view ticket options, a complete schedule of events, workshop and contest information, and camping information.

 All day tickets include admission to Hancock Shaker Village buildings and galleries.

 All ticket sales are final, rain or shine.

 1pm-10pm Camping registration opens